oliver-pham/silkie/README.md

 Silkie is a simple and smooth static site generator.
 It can parse text files (".txt" files) and generate HTML files from them.

+Check out the [demo](https://oliver-pham.github.io/silkie/dist/The%20Adventure%20of%20the%20Speckled%20Band) generated from this [text file](https://raw.githubusercontent.com/Seneca-CDOT/topics-in-open-source-2021/main/release-1/Sherlock-Holmes-Selected-Stories/The%20Adventure%20of%20the%20Speckled%20Band.txt) (with help from [new.css](https://newcss.net/)).

 ```
 $ python3 silkie.py -h
 Usage: silkie.py [OPTIONS]